VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

   kubectl --namespace default get pods -l "app.kubernetes.io/instance=vmoperator"

 Get more information on https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-operator.
-See "Getting started guide for VM Operator" on https://docs.victoriametrics.com/guides/getting-started-with-vm-operator.html.
+See "Getting started guide for VM Operator" on {{% ref "./getting-started-with-vm-operator.md" %}}
 ```

 Run the following command to check that VM Operator is up and running: